The Early Years in Steiner Waldorf Education

 The phase of early childhood encompasses birth to seven years.
 There are many independent Baby and/or Parent and Child groups and most Steiner Early Childhood (EC) settings also include sessions for parents and very young children.

-Formal learning of the three R’s does not feature in the Steiner Early Childhood curriculum in the belief that a child will learn these skills more effectively if he/she has had plenty of time and opportunity to develop socially, emotionally and physically first in a creative, secure, enabling and harmonious environment.
+Formal learning does not start in Steiner Waldorf Schools until a child enters Class 1 at age 6.
+Instead the Early Childhood curriculum prepares children for formal learning by first providing time and opportunity to develop socially, emotionally and physically in a creative, secure, enabling and harmonious environment.
 The foundation skills in literacy and numeracy are laid through an environment rich in hands on activity and play and where language and communication are enabled through a rich oral tradition.

 The kindergarten day follows a predictable pattern, alternating child-led time with a teacher-led activity.
 The day includes a period of free play which could take place inside or out, and alongside a particular activity such as baking, painting, handicraft.
 The day flows with regular and repetitive activity, such as Ring-time (or ‘circle time’) which includes songs and rhythmical verses, music and movement.
 The snack, prepared by adults and children is shared together around the table, where the mood is relaxed and social.
 Other activities include painting, drawing, crafts and the domestic arts such as cooking, baking, cleaning and care for self and others.
 The strong tradition of oral storytelling and puppetry are a part of the morning, and usually end the session.